 PPP loan forgiveness eligibility

 A new interim final rule has updated the guidance around forgiveness eligibility.
-The rule stipulates that any borrower who has received a loan that is $50,000 will remain eligible for full forgiveness even if the borrower:
+The rule stipulates that any borrower who has received a loan that is $50,000 or less will remain eligible for full forgiveness even if the borrower:

 - Has reduced the number of FTE employees, and/or